Ategon/P.D-Challenge-Tester/README.md

 A CLI to test solutions for the https://programming.dev programming challenges community

 ## How to Add Test Cases
 1. Create or open the tests.txt file.
-Each file in the file is a new test case
+Each line in the file is a new test case
 2. Add the input text for what the input should be for a case on some line
 3. (optional) Put a - to the right of the input text and then put the output that should be printed when the solution is ran to the right of that
 4. (optional) Put a = to the left of the input texty and then put the name of the test case to the left of that